Best broker for Spanish investors

 • 0.15% FX fee on non-EUR denominated securities

-• CySEC-regulated for EU users — not a Spanish or Dutch regulator
+• CySEC-regulated for EU users — passported into Spain, not locally supervised

-• Annual statement format may need extra work for gestors unfamiliar with T212
+• Annual statement format may require extra work for gestors unfamiliar with T212

-• CFD products available on same platform — discipline required
+• CFD product sits on the same platform — discipline required; use Invest only

-A Polish-listed broker with a registered office in Spain and direct CNMV supervision — the strongest local regulatory standing of the four options here.
+A Polish-listed broker with a registered office in Madrid and direct CNMV supervision.
+The strongest local regulatory standing of the five options in this guide, with Spanish-language support and resources.

 ✅ Strengths for Spain

-• CNMV-registered with a physical Spanish presence — strongest local regulatory standing
+• CNMV-registered with a physical Madrid office — strongest local regulatory standing in this guide

 • Zero commission ETF investing up to €100k/month (0.2% above that)

-• xStation 5 — clean, intuitive platform for beginner to intermediate
+• xStation 5 — clean, intuitive platform suited to beginner and intermediate investors

 • 3,000+ ETFs including major UCITS index trackers